 The use of MP3 players, iPods, cell phones, and other electronic devices are NOT permitted while at school.
-Students are required to turn off all electronic devices and leave them in your bag.
+Students are required to turn off all electronic devices and leave them in bags/backpacks.
 TGA will not be responsible for loss or damage of any personal electronic device.
 Should a student be found to be in violation of this policy, they will be required to check their devices in at the front desk each day or be banned from having any electronic device on campus.
-This decision will be made by administration.
+This decision will be made by the administrative staff.